 - In compliance with Section 120(3) of the Companies Act 2001, the Board has resolved that members registered in the share register of P.O.L.I.C.Y.
-Limited as at 9 May 2019 be entitled to attend and vote at the Annual Meeting. - Any shareholder can make a request to obtain the minutes of proceedings of the last Annual Meeting prior to the Annual Meeting. - Shareholders, present in person or by proxy, shall have one vote on a show of hands.
-Where a poll is taken, each Shareholder shall have the number of votes that corresponds to the number of shares held by him/her in the Company. - The Annual Report for the year ended 31 December 2018 can be viewed at www.policylimited.mu or a copy can be requested by writing to the Company Secretary at c/o Ocorian Corporate Administrators Limited, 6th Floor, Tower A, 1 CyberCity, Ebene.
+Limited as at 8 May 2020 are entitled to attend and vote at the meeting. - Any shareholder can make a request to obtain the minutes of proceedings of the last Annual Meeting prior to the Annual Meeting. - Shareholders, present in person or by proxy, shall have one vote on a show of hands.
+Where a poll is taken, each Shareholder shall have the number of votes that corresponds to the number of shares held by him/her in the Company.